 The name prune-belly syndrome derives from the characteristic wrinkled appearance of the abdominal wall in neonates.
 The cause of this congenital syndrome, which occurs primarily but not exclusively in males, is unclear.

-Diagnosis is often made during routine prenatal ultrasonography.
+Diagnosis of prune-belly syndrome is often made during routine prenatal ultrasonography.
 In addition to postnatal ultrasonography, further evaluation may include voiding cystourethrography and/or an isotope renography.

 Urinary tract abnormalities may require open surgical reconstruction.
 If no urinary intervention is necessary, orchiopexy is done in conjunction with an abdominoplasty.